4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 | rangeObj  | Objeto | -> | Range object                                      |
 | Resultado | Objeto | <- | SVG picture of the area                           |

 <!-- END REF -->

 #### Descrição

-The `VP Convert to picture` command<!-- REF #_method_.VP Convert to picture.
-Summary -->converts the *vpObject* 4D View Pro object (or the *rangeObj* range within *vpObject*) to a SVG picture<!-- END REF -->.
+The `VP Convert to picture` command <!-- REF #_method_.VP Convert to picture.Summary -->converts the *vpObject* 4D View Pro object (or the *rangeObj* range within *vpObject*) to a SVG picture<!-- END REF -->.

 This command is useful, for example:

 * to embed a 4D View Pro document in an other document such as a 4D Write Pro document
 * to print a 4D View Pro document without having to load it into a 4D View Pro area.

 In *vpObject*, pass the 4D View Pro object that you want to convert.
 This object must have been previously parsed using [VP Export to object](#vp-export-to-object) or saved using [VP EXPORT DOCUMENT](#vp-export-document).
 > SVG conversion process requires that expressions and formats (cf. [Cell Format](configuring.md#cell-format)) included in the 4D View Pro area be evaluated at least once, so that they can be correctly exported.
 If you convert a document that was not evaluated beforehand, expressions or formats may be rendered in an unexpected way.